-- Description.
+• Description.

-- This description shows up in the select list at the top of the Object Browser.
+This description shows up in the select list at the top of the Object Browser.

-- User.
+• User.

 Defines for which Oracle user this filter is valid.
 If you leave this field empty, the filter will be valid for all Oracle users.
 If you specify a user and database (e.g. scott@chicago), the filter will only be visible if you are logged on as this user and database.

-- Default.
+• Default.

 If you check this option, the selected filter will be the activated when you start PL/SQL Developer.
 You can define a default filter for each user.
 The default filters are displayed in bold.

-- Where clause.
+Where clause.

 A filter defines a select statement on the all_objects (or dba_objects) view.
 The where clause can be used to restrict the result set of this select statement.
-You can use the following columns: - owner the owner of the object - object_name the name of the object - object type the type of the object (TABLE, VIEW, PACKAGE, and so on)
+You can use the following columns:

-- status the status of the object (VALID or INVALID) - created the date/time that the object was created - last_ddl_time the date/time that the object was most recently compiled - Order by clause.
-Use the columns from the all_objects view to order the objects in the Object Browser.
+- owner the owner of the object - object_name the name of the object - object_type the type of the object (TABLE, VIEW, PACKAGE, and so on) - status the status of the object (VALID or INVALID) - created the date/time that the object was created - last_ddl_time the date/time that the object was most recently compiled

+You can refer to the following variables in the where clause: